seud0nym/tch-gui-unhide/wifi-booster/README.md

 ### Primary Device (Controller) Configuration
 On the primary device, you must manually configure the following items:
-1. Reserve the static lease for the "Booster" device if you are using DHCP or if the IP address falls within your DHCP range.
+1. Reserve the static lease for the "Booster" device if the IP address falls within your DHCP range.
 2. Disable the Backhaul SSID, unless you have a "real" Telstra Smart Wi-Fi Booster.
 It is only used for wireless backhaul, and these scripts configure wired backhaul only.

 ### Notes